ArneBachmann/tagsplorer/README.md

     Define a global folder glob that is skipped and not recursed into.
     The glob is not a full path and only applied to the folder base name.
+    Make sure not to skip the empty string, as it would apply to the root folder.

 ## Marking folders